Complex normalizing flows can almost be information K\"ahler-Ricci flows: Introduction

-We examine the curvature uniformization property of Ricci flow and how that manifests in the normalizing flow.
+We examine to various levels the curvature uniformization property and how that manifests in the normalizing flow.
+To introduce, we crucially remark that our flow is more reminiscent of a Kähler-Einstein condition, and that we do not claim the normalizing flow is a Kähler-Ricci flow exactly.
 It is well known from Ricci flow theory that nontrivial manifolds diffuse to those of constant curvature \cite{chen2005noteuniformizationriemannsurfaces} \cite{chau2007surveykahlerricciflowyaus} \cite{chen2002uniformizationtheoremcompletenoncompact} \cite{chau2003gradientkahlerriccisolitonsuniformization}, although this result is more elaborate than we present it here because this is also affected by manifold dimension, surgical qualities, etc. \cite{BamlerRicciFlowNotes2015} \cite{Topping2006}.
 In the normalizing flow, this has some manifestation via the exchange of a complicated density to that which is sampleable and potentially isotropic, i.e. a unit Gaussian, or a flat metric.
 It can be noted curvature is created in the generative task $q_0 \rightarrow q_{K}$, thus it is notable to keep a sign convention in mind.
 We remark this curvature property in the normalizing is rather by convention than necessity since the initial density is by choice: there is no intrinsic requirement $q_0$ is simple or flat.
-Nonetheless, this does not change that the log determinant is used in the normalizing flow, which is a geometric fact, inducing a Ricci flow-type quality regardless.
-We crucially remark that that we do not claim the normalizing flow is a Kähler-Ricci flow exactly, since additional operators and conditions are needed to establish equivalence.

 Throughout this work, we will establish several connections to two conventions of the normalizing flow, being the baseline/discrete complex normalizing flow \cite{tran2019discreteflowsinvertiblegenerative} and the complex continuous normalizing flow \cite{grathwohl2018ffjordfreeformcontinuousdynamics} \cite{kingma2018glowgenerativeflowinvertible} \cite{dinh2017densityestimationusingreal}.
 The continuous version adopts the instantaneous change of variables theorem \cite{chen2019neuralordinarydifferentialequations}, and does several other things for us, which are: (1) simplifying computations via a continuity equation; (2) and allows use of such a theorem in our proofs, which means that, under a time-varying manifold,